maxbogard/magicbook/README.md

 └── output
 ```

-the `music-library` directory is where all charts are stored - in order for
+Once the library is created, magicbook should be run from the root dirctory of
+the library.
+Alternatively, you can specify the path to the library with
+`magicbook -p PATH`.

+To add charts to the library, run
+`magicbook charts add SLUG True --song TITLE ARTIST ARRANGER`

+- SLUG is the directory the chart will go in, and can only contain lowercase
+  letters and dashes (-)
+- TITLE is the title of the song on the chart
+- ARTIST and ARRANGER are self-explanatory.
+If you don't know the artist or the
+  arranger, you can use `""` (an empty string).

-**magicbook** to work, copy your charts into the `music-library` directory using
+**magicbook** is still in development, so you have to copy the PDFs into the
-the following structure:
+directory manually for now, following this structure:

 ```
 ├── (chart-slug)